-Prepare for professional writing and enhance your resume by earning a certificate in technical writing from Waldorf University.
-The Technical Writing Certificate provides practical instruction for writing in the workplace with an emphasis on genre, purpose, and document design.
-Students will learn to incorporate statistics and other data, and improve their grammar to compete in today's highly competitive workforce.
-Students will also obtain practical experience in collaborative writing, and using technology to write more effectively and efficiently.
+Prepare for professional writing and enhance your resume by earning a Certificate in Technical Writing from Waldorf University.
+The Certificate in Technical Writing provides practical instruction for writing in the workplace with an emphasis on genre, purpose, and document design.
+Students will learn to incorporate statistics and other data and improve their grammar to compete in today's highly competitive workforce.
+Students will also obtain practical experience in collaborative writing and using technology to write more effectively and efficiently.

-Students must choose a minimum of 11 hours from the following courses and earn a B or better in ENG 120 to meet certificate requirements.
+Students must choose a minimum of 11 hours from the following courses and earn a B or better in ENG 120 to meet certificate requirements:

+ENG 120 Composition I: Reading & Writing 3

-ENG 205 English Grammar
+ENG 205 English Grammar3

-ENG 230 Advanced Composition
+ENG 230 Advanced Composition3

-ENG 235 Introduction to Technical Writing
+ENG 235 Introduction to Technical Writing 3

-And 1 course from the following:
+Choose 1 course from the following:

-BUS 330 Business Communications
+BUS 330 Business Communications 3

-COM 102 Digi-Com
+COM 102 Digi-Com 3

-COM 104 News Gathering
+COM 104 News Gathering 3

-COM 302 Publication Design
+COM 302 Publication Design 3

-COM 318 Editing
+COM 318 Editing 3